 Physical therapy

 Physical therapy can strengthen muscles that support the joint, which reduces pain and promotes stability.
-It can also involve teaching a person activity modifications that result in less strain on the damaged shoulder joint.
+It can also involve learning modifications to activities that result in less strain on the damaged shoulder joint.

 Medicare Part B covers outpatient therapy.
-Costs include 20% coinsurance and $198 annual deductible.
+Costs include 20% coinsurance and the annual deductible.

 Medications

-Doctors may prescribe medications to relive pain and inflammation.
+Doctors may prescribe medications to relieve pain and inflammation.
 These may include cortisone shots or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.

-Medicare Part B covers cortisone shots received in a doctor’s office.
+Medicare Part B covers cortisone shots that a doctor administers.

-A person with original Medicare can receive coverage of NSAIDs and other medications needed for a shoulder condition through a Part D plan.
+A person with Original Medicare can receive coverage for NSAIDs and other medications necessary for a shoulder condition through a Part D plan.

 Someone with an Advantage plan can receive coverage if their plan includes prescription drug benefits.

-Both original Medicare and Advantage plans cover shoulder replacement surgery.
-Doctors consider the surgery a safe and effective way to relieve a person’s pain and restore their ability to resume everyday activities.
+Both Original Medicare and Advantage plans cover shoulder replacement surgery if it is medically necessary.
+It can be an effective way to relieve a person’s pain and restore their ability to resume everyday activities.

-A person may also want to look at the coverage offered by Medicare Part D and Medigap.
+A person may also want to look at the coverage that Medicare Part D and Medigap offer.

-Medicare covers other common surgeries that doctors use to treat a damaged joint, as well as cortisone shots and physical therapy.
-The criterion for coverage is that the treatment must be medically necessary.
+Medicare also covers other treatments doctors use to treat a damaged joint, such as cortisone shots and physical therapy.